Texas Rental Agreement

 Common Rental Agreements in Texas

-• Texas Association of Realtors Residential Lease – The Texas Association of Realtors provides this form, for use by members only, for leasing residential property.
+• Texas Association of Realtors Residential Lease – The Texas Association of Realtors provides this residential lease, for use by members.
 The form cites Texas state law citations and details automatic lease renewals, repair procedures, and tenant obligations.

-• Texas Apartment Association Lease Agreement – The Texas Apartment Association provides this template, for use by members only.
+• Texas Apartment Association Lease Agreement – The Texas Apartment Association provides this template, for use by members.
 It is in common use by apartment complexes throughout Texas and includes many specifics, such as conduct rules for community pools.

 Texas Required Lease Disclosures

 • Landlord’s Name and Address (required for all leases) – Texas landlords must provide tenants with contact information for the person(s) in charge of the rental property.
-This guarantees tenants can pay rent and give legal notice about issues as necessary.
+This ensures smooth communication and payment of rent in the event of any unusual situations.
+Typically includes additional contact information for the landlord and authorized agents, such as phone numbers and email addresses.

 • Late Fee Disclosure (required for some leases) – Late fees aren’t enforceable in Texas unless agreed in the lease.
-They may not be charged until two days after the rent is due, and may not exceed 12% (for properties with 4 or fewer units) or 10% (if there are 5 or more units).
+They may not be charged until two days after the rent is due.
+Fees are limited to 12% of the past due amount (for properties with 4 or fewer units) or 10% (if there are 5 or more units).

 • Right to Repairs Disclosure (required for all leases) – Texas leases must include a bold, underlined reminder that tenants have a right to request repairs and remedies for habitability purposes.

-• Floodplain Dwelling Notice Disclosure (required for some leases) – Texas landlords of any property in a FEMA-designated floodplain area must disclose the flooding risk to potential tenants.
+• Floodplain Dwelling Notice Disclosure (required for some leases) – Texas leases located in a FEMA-designated floodplain area must disclose the flooding risk to potential tenants.

 To learn more about required disclosures in Texas, click here.